Skip to main content

 When did videotape become popular?

-Videotape became widely adopted in television studios during the late 1950s and early 1960s, with the Ampex VRX-1000 (1956) leading the transition.
+Videotape became widely popular in television broadcasting during the late 1950s and early 1960s, followed by consumer adoption in the mid-1970s with VHS and Betamax

 How much did VCRs cost in 1985?